 Never leave animals in a car– EVEN FOR A MINUTE

 Every year there are tragedies in the news about pets dying because they were left in a hot car.
 Don’t leave your pet in a car – ever.
 A car‒even in the shade, with a window cracked open and in moderate temperatures‒can spike to sky-high temps in just minutes, causing an animal to have heat stroke, brain damage, and suffocate.
 If you must bring your pet with you on your car ride, take your pet with you any time and every time you leave the car.

 Prevent hot paws

 If asphalt feels too hot when you touch it with your back of your hand, it is too hot for your pet.
 Paw pads are not covered with fur and they can burn on hot asphalt, just as your feet would if you were to walk on it with your bare feet.
 If you must walk your pet on asphalt, wait until the outdoor temperature is cooler, such as the very early morning or evening.
-Pooch and Claws has some other valuable asphalt safety tips.
+Pet Wellbeing has some other valuable asphalt safety tips.

 Watch pets by swimming pool

 Not all dogs swim and they should not be left unattended by a swimming pool.
 A dog might fall in accidentally, give in to curiosity, or jump in to cool off, without knowing how to get out safely.
 Barkbusters has an informative tip sheet on how to keep your dog safe by the pool.
 If your dog shows an interest in the water and enjoys getting wet, consider purchasing a small kiddie pool to help it keep cool.